solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

 Now you are ready to write your code in the notebook.

+### Create Data Preparation Pipeline Step

+In the data preparation pipeline step, we take the raw input data, process the input data, and output the processed data that will be used in the model training step.

 ![data prep pipeline step](./media/data_prep.png)

+#### Get the reference to raw input data

 ## Creating a pipeline for repeatable data prep and batch scoring using Azure Notebooks